 When you’re getting ready to take a long trip in your old car, it’s important to check the windshield wipers.
 If they’re not in good condition, they can’t do their job properly and you could end up with a nasty accident.

 The best way to test your windshield wipers is to use them on a wet surface.
 Turn them on and watch them as they move across the windshield.
 They should move smoothly and evenly, without leaving any streaks behind.
-If they don’t pass this test, it’s time to replace them.

 Also, make sure the windshield washer jets in the front and back are spraying correctly.
 Washer jets can become blocked and need to be cleaned in some cars owing to little use.
-Make sure they’re in good functioning order and don’t need any adjustments.

 Car Interior: